-The Award will recognize a project (not an individual artist, although the contribution of the artist to the work of the project team is clearly fundamental to the concept of the award).
+The Award will recognize a project of art-led urbanism (not an individual artist, although the contribution of the artist to the work of the project team is clearly fundamental to the concept of the award).
 The recognition provided by the Award is intended to benefit all the collaborating partners in the project.
 Criteria for the award include the following:

 - Completed within a 7 year period leading to the Award process (see eligibility criteria box).

 - Demonstrates excellence in art-led urbanism, place-making, community building, or social practice (concept, narrative, engagement etc).

 - Reflects best practices, innovative design, and high-quality execution (technical, material, aesthetic).